• Skip to primary navigation

 A traditional offset smoker, like this Oklahoma Joe's Smoker can also be used when smoking beef tenderloin.
 Grab your favorite wood and get your smoker fired up.

-My favorite wood chips to use when smoking a tender beef is a fruit wood, like an apple or cherry.
+-Wood chips: When smoking a tender beef, fruit wood, like an apple or cherry is best.
 I used apple wood pellets when smoking this beef recipe.

-When smoking beef on a pellet grill, competition or trophy blend pellets are also a great choice in addition to the woods mentioned above because they use several different types of wood.
+-Pellets: Competition or trophy blend pellets are also a great choice in addition to the woods mentioned above when smoking beef.

 Prepping the roast